Jindal Global Law School Admissions 2026

-The All India Bar Examination (AIBE) is a qualifying examination for students who have completed their LLB degree and want to become an advocate to practice law in India.
+The All India Bar Examination (AIBE) is a qualifying examination for students who have completed their LLB degree and want to become advocates to practice law in India.
 Every law graduate who wants to practice law will be required to appear for the AIBE exam.
-It is mandatory to qualify the AIBE exam to obtain a Certificate of Practice (CoP) from BCI to practice law in Indian courts.
-The Bar Council of India approved the AIBE exam in 2010, and since then, 19 sessions of the exam have been conducted.
+It is mandatory to qualify for the AIBE exam to obtain a Certificate of Practice (CoP) from BCI to practice law in Indian courts.
+The Bar Council of India approved the AIBE exam in 2010, and since then, 20 sessions of the exam have been conducted.
 Since the AIBE is a qualifying exam, students must clear the bar exam by meeting the AIBE qualifying cut-off.
 The qualifying marks for general and OBC category candidates is 45%, and SC and ST category candidates is 40%.

 One of the reasons why students fail in the Bar Council exam is unfamiliarity with the paper pattern.
-Students before starting their preparation, must first carefully go through the AIBE exam pattern.
+Students, before starting their preparation, must first carefully go through the AIBE exam pattern.
 Understanding the exam pattern will give candidates a deep understanding of how the exam will be conducted, the marking scheme, the number of questions, the type of questions and so much more.
 Many students are not well-acquainted with the AIBE exam pattern and structure.
 Understanding the format, types of questions, and time management techniques is crucial for performing well in the exam.
 The detailed AIBE exam pattern is given below:

-Particulars | Details |
+| Particulars | Details |

 Mode of Examination | Online and Offline (both) |